-The following statements are required by the National Architectural Accrediting Board to define program types.
 Andrews University offers the Professional Master of Architecture degree.
 In the United States, most state registration boards require a degree from an accredited professional degree program as a prerequisite for licensure.
-The National Architectural Accrediting Board (NAAB), which is the sole agency authorized to accredit US professional degree programs in architecture, recognizes two types of degrees: the Bachelor of Architecture and the Master of Architecture.
+The National Architectural Accrediting Board (NAAB), which is the sole agency authorized to accredit

+US professional degree programs in architecture, recognizes three types of degrees: the Bachelor of Architecture, the Master of Architecture, and the Doctor of Architecture.
 A program may be granted a six-year, three-year, or two-year term of accreditation, depending on its degree of conformance with established educational standards.

-Masters degree programs may consist of a pre-professional undergraduate degree and a professional graduate degree which, when earned sequentially, comprise an accredited professional education.
+Masters degree programs may consist of a pre-professional undergraduate degree and a professional graduate degree that, when earned sequentially, constitute an accredited professional education.
 However, the pre-professional degree is not, by itself, recognized as an accredited degree.

-(The National Architectural Accrediting Board 1998 Conditions and Procedures for Professional Degree Programs in Architecture)
+(The National Architectural Accrediting Board 2004 Conditions and Procedures for Professional Degree Programs in Architecture)

-Master of Architecture Professional Degree Track
+Master of Architecture (51/2 Year) Professional Degree Track

 The professional degree program consists of a pre-professional Bachelor of Science in Architecture degree and then a Master of Architecture degree.
-When earned sequentially, the degree track results in an accredited professional education.
+When earned sequentially, the degree track results in the accredited professional education.

-Master of Architecture 31/2 Year Degree Track
+Master of Architecture (31/2 Year) Professional Degree Track